Stephen-Adom/math-magician/README.md

 # 📖 [Math-Magician] <a name="about-project"></a>

-Math magicians is a website for all fans of mathematics
+Math Magicians is a website for all fans of mathematics

 ## 🛠 Built With <a name="built-with"></a>